Leonamrsm/insiders_clustering/README.md

 - Add data-quality checks, structured logging, retries, and alerting to the production pipeline.
 - Monitor cluster stability, data drift, and segment movement over time.
+- Evaluate additional clustering models across the original feature space and embeddings with more than two dimensions; use Bayesian optimisation to tune embedding and model hyperparameters jointly.
 - Validate campaign impact with an A/B test or another controlled experiment.
 - Enrich the dataset with product, payment, demographic, and channel attributes to test additional hypotheses.